uchile-robotics/nao-backpack/bhuman2ros/README.md

 - `nao_robot`, `nao_meshes`, `naoqi_driver` and `naoqi_bridge` packages.
 Please follow the instructions in the `nao_description` folder.
 - `joy` package to control the NAO with a joystick.
 - `bhuman_modules` included in the nao-backpack package.
 It is mandatory to install these modules in you NAO in order to use this bridge.
+- `naoqi_bridge_msgs` ROS package.
+We use this to publish FSR sensors

 ## Usage
 We provide a launch file to run everything you need in you backpack/laptop to get the NAO data.